Understanding the CRAM Risk Assessment Method

 It allows organizations to prioritize risks based on severity and likelihood, enabling effective risk management strategies.

-Various risk assessment methods can be utilized to conduct a qualitative risk assessment, such as brainstorming sessions, interviews with subject matter experts, or reviewing historical data.
+Various risk assessment methods can be utilized to conduct and improve a qualitative risk assessment, using practices such as brainstorming sessions, interviews with subject matter experts, or reviewing historical data.

 The output of this process is often represented in a matrix format that categorizes risks based on their likelihood and impact levels.
 By assigning scores or ratings to each risk, decision-makers can identify high-risk areas requiring immediate attention.